tatut/re-html-template/README.md

 You can call the function as normal Reagent UI like `[links-page some-links-list]`.

 You can also use it on the backend to create hiccup markup.
-The library has no runtime dependencies the code you use in transformations may still depend on the environment.
+The library has no runtime dependencies but the code you use in transformations may still depend on the environment.

 ## Transformations